chrisgrieser/nvim-rip-substitute/README.md

 `rip-substitute` automatically changes `$1a` to `${1}a`, to make writing the regex more intuitive.
 However, if you regularly use named capture groups, you may want to disable this setting.

-**Filetype**
-The popup window uses the filetype `rip-substitute`.
-This can be useful, for instance, to disable auto-pairing plugins in the popup window.

 ## Limitations
 - `--multiline` and various other flags are not supported yet.